-There are probably a dozen different variations of macaroni and cheese and I think I’ve had them all: classic, southern style, gourmet, and the day-glo orange stuff that comes in a box.
+There are probably a dozen variations of macaroni and cheese and I think I’ve had them all: classic, southern style, gourmet, and the day-glo orange stuff that comes in a box.
 My own version had been hit or miss in the past but, this year, I finally got it just the way I like it.
-I also have to give a shout-out to my son-in-law who taught me the proper way to make a roux.
+Gotta pause here to give a shout-out to my son-in-law who taught me the proper way to make a roux!
 Here’s a tip: Slow and steady definitely wins the race.
 Traditional mac and cheese is made with cheddar only but this one also contains Gouda because that’s a personal favorite.
 Go traditional or use a mixture as long as you buy it in a block and shred it yourself.
 Pre-shredded cheese contains stabilizers to prevent it from sticking together, so it doesn’t melt well. — L. Weal

-1 cup (8 ounces) elbow macaroni or cavatappi pasta
+1 cup (NOT 8 ounces of pasta by weight) uncooked elbow macaroni or cavatappi pasta

 2 tablespoons butter

 2 tablespoons seasoned bread crumbs

 2. Cook pasta in large pot according to package directions until al dente.
 Drain, then return to large pot.